saturnlighting/literature-review/README.md

 that “cycle tracks were valued the most, followed by street lighting, and bicycle lanes”.

+“Winters et al. (2011) found that a major deterrent to cycling was if the route was not well lit after-dark.
+The deterrent effect was largest for people who don’t currently cycle but potentially would do in the future, highlighting the importance of lighting in encouraging uptake of cycling” (Uttley, Fotios, and Lovelace 2020).

 Respondents in a study that examined if neighbourhood environments were associated with walking and cycling, reported that good lighting at night is an important facilitator of cycling (Lee and Moudon 2008).